helldivers2fixes/HellbombScript/README.md

 ## How to Use:

+Grab the latest EXE from the Releases on the right-hand side.
+Or you can copy and paste the script manually per instructions below.
+EXE [VirusTotal](https://www.virustotal.com/gui/file/117688a9f23e067a7b93978252baf3dc408989abdefef6b2a626b24c61a4dc14) & [Hybrid Analysis](https://www.hybrid-analysis.com/sample/117688a9f23e067a7b93978252baf3dc408989abdefef6b2a626b24c61a4dc14) link.
+Seems AV software hates the EXE, but Hybrid Analysis loves it more than the PowerShell script 😆

  1. **Open** PowerShell (no need to run as an Administrator)

        ⚠️ If the error in the image occurs when you select the **HD2 Status Checks** option, follow the Note below.